swarmcity/boardwalk-ts/README.md

 - [ ] As a seeker, I can post a new request in a hashtag, describing what I am asking for and how much SWT I am offering,  so providers can see what my need is.
 [1](https://github.com/swarmcity/boardwalk-ts/issues/1)

-- [ ] As a user, I can see all the items in a hashtag, so I know the activity of myself and other people.
+- [ ] As a user, I can see all the items in a hashtag, so I know my activity, and activity of other people.

 - [ ] As a user, I see the detail-view of a request/deal I’m active in so I can verify all the details of this request/deal.